datatheorem/TrustKit/README.md

 TrustKit is an iOS / OS X framework for easily and efficiently deploying SSL pinning in any App:

 * TrustKit will pin any connection performed using Apple Frameworks (`NSURLConnection`, `NSURLSession`, `NSStream`, etc.) even including connections performed within `UIWebViews`.
-* TrustKit can be deployed in an App without having to modify the App's source code.
+* For Apps targeting iOS 8+, TrustKit can be deployed without having to modify the App's source code.
 * TrustKit follows the HTTP Public Key Pinning specification as closely as possible and provides HPKP functionality, such as pinning all subdomains of a given domain,  as well as reporting pin violations to a server.